 Did you see this picture?

-Here's the caption of the picture.
+I have never, here's the caption of the picture.

-Uh uh I have never seen sweet potatoes this big.
+I have never seen sweet potatoes this big.

-It's it's like last spring, if you remember, they needed two people to carry one head of lettuce that grew so big in her garden in six weeks.
+It's like last spring, if you remember, they needed two people to carry one head of lettuce that grew so big in her garden in six weeks.

-You take a look at these pictures.
+And you take a look at these pictures.

 Never in my life have I seen sweet potatoes this big.